ghr85/CCP01_Ruby_/readme.md

 * Remember to create an object if you want to access the data, you're confusing a hash with an object that is (for the most part) a hash.
 * Delete test objects from DB to serve test purposes by using teardown.
 * Issues with Sinatra and updating - have to updated all columns despite ID being primary?
+* Wow. had to replace amount_int with amount_num - NUMERIC postgres type followed by issues with decimal points.
+There's a doosy.

 ### Files